massma/website/source/causality.md

     class growing up where we were encouraged to draw diagrams for complicated problems, and then view these as valid mathematical objects/answers themselves.
-I think there is a lot of opportunity for causal graphs in K-12 education, but I am not super up on that field so maybe people are already introducing them.
+I think there is a lot of opportunity for causal graphs in K-12 and higher education, and while I am not super up on that field it sounds like people are [starting to use causal graphs in education](https://www.tandfonline.com/doi/abs/10.1080/00221341.2019.1608460).

 [^3]: W/m$^2$ is a measure of the amount of sunlight.
 It has units of
     energy per unit time, per a square meter of the Earth's surface.